Go Back Up

 What is a Purchase Order?

-A purchase order (PO) is a formal document issued by a buyer to a supplier, outlining the details of a purchase.
+A purchase order is a formal document issued by a buyer to a supplier, outlining the details of a purchase.
 It specifies the types, quantities, and agreed-upon prices for products or services.
 A purchase order acts as a legal offer to buy and, once accepted by the supplier, becomes a binding contract.

 • Buyer and Supplier Information: Contact details of both parties.